-Advanced Oral Surgery Wound Healing in Oxford and Lake Orion, MI
+Advanced Oral Surgery Wound Healing in Lake Orion, MI

 One of the most promising recent innovations in dental medicine is the use of platelet-rich fibrin (PRF).
 At Seven Oaks Oral and Maxillofacial Surgery, we make use of PRF therapy to speed wound healing in several situations, such as after a tooth extraction, with dental implant placement, and during bone grafting procedures.
 PRF is safe and effective at reducing both healing time and the risk of certain complications like dry socket.